reidmorrison/semantic_logger/README.md

 ### Future

+- In V1: Move Railtie to it's own gem so that the Rails logger is not replaced automatically
+- In V1: Add support for a configuration file that can set log level by class name
 - Configuration file to support setting the log level for a specific class
 - Configuration file to support adding appenders
 - Based on demand add appenders for: Syslog, hadoop, redis